yuk1i/os-next-docs/README.md

 But we cannot use two languages ​​at the same time in `mkdocs serve`, which is a great discovinent while developing this site.

-This bug will be left for later reconfiguration.
+This feature will be left for later reconfiguration.